Arkansas prepares for 1st double execution in US since 2000

-LITTLE ROCK, Ark.
-(AP) — Two condemned Arkansas killers who admit they’re guilty but fear their poor health could lead to extreme pain during lethal injections set for Monday might become the first inmates put to death in a double execution in the U.S. in more than 16 years.
+“If there was an ‘avalanche’ of litigation, as the state complains, that’s because the state created an avalanche of execution dates,” Julie Vandiver wrote.

-Jack Jones and Marcel Williams are set to die in what would be the second and third executions in Arkansas this month.
-The state set an aggressive plan to execute several inmates before one of its lethal injection drugs expires at the end of April.
+The 8th Circuit rejected Jones’ stay request; a decision was still pending there as of midday Monday for Williams.
+The Arkansas Supreme Court said Monday it wouldn’t reopen the men’s cases and refused to issue stays.

-The state executed Ledell Lee last week in the state’s first use of capital punishment since 2005.
-Gov. Asa Hutchinson originally scheduled four double executions over an 11-day period in April.
-The eight executions would have been the most by a state in such a short period since the U.S. Supreme Court reinstated the death penalty in 1976.
+The initial eight executions would have been the most by a state in such a short period since the U.S. Supreme Court reinstated the death penalty in 1976.
 The state said the executions needed to be carried out before its supply of the sedative midazolam expires on April 30.

 Williams was sent to death row for the 1994 rape and killing of 22-year-old Stacy Errickson, whom he kidnapped from a gas station in central Arkansas.